mozilla-services/qdo/docs/logging.rst

 The following metrics are sent as timing data.

-queuey.get_queues
-    Time for each request getting the list of all queues and partitions.

 queuey.get_messages
     Time for each request getting any number of messages.

+queuey.get_partitions
+    Time for each request getting the list of all queues and partitions.

 zookeeper.get_value
     Time to read a :term:`Zookeeper` node value.